biomejs/website/src/content/docs/blog/biome-v1-5.md

 authors:
   - ema
   - team
-pubDate: 2024-01-08
+date: 2024-01-08
-coverImage:
+cover:
-  lightSrc: "@/assets/blog/roadmap-2024/banner-light.png"
+  light: "@/assets/blog/roadmap-2024/banner-light.png"
-  darkSrc: "@/assets/blog/roadmap-2024/banner-dark.png"
+  dark: "@/assets/blog/roadmap-2024/banner-dark.png"
   alt: The brand of the project.
 It says "Biome, toolchain of the web"
 socialImage: "@/assets/social-logo.png"
 ---

 Along with the [Roadmap for 2024](/blog/roadmap-2024), the [new logo and homepage](/blog/roadmap-2024#new-logo-and-homepage), we also published a new version.
-This version has few features around the CLI and **many** fixes in our formatter.
+This version has few features around the CLI and
+**many** fixes in our formatter.
 Our TypeScript, JSX and JavaScript formatting has surpassed the **97% compatibility rate** with Prettier.
 Biome now provides **over 190 lint rules**.

 Update Biome using the following commands: